ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 You can change these ports by going into

 #### CLI
-You can change the ports by going into [/client-cli/aurelia_project/tasks/run.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-cli/aurelia_project/tasks/run.js) via the variables `portBackEnd` and `portFrontEnd`.
+You can change the ports by going into [/client-cli/aurelia_project/tasks/run.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-cli/aurelia_project/tasks/run.js) and change the variables `portBackEnd` and `portFrontEnd`.

 #### WebPack with TypeScript
-You can change the ports by editing the file [/client-ts-wp/config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-ts-wp/config.js), the `webpack.config.js` and `package-scripts.js` were modifed to use the `config.js` configured ports.
+You can change the ports by editing the file [/client-ts-wp/config.js](https://github.com/ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/blob/master/client-ts-wp/config.js).
+Please note that the `webpack.config.js` and `package-scripts.js` were modifed to use the `config.js` to make it easier to configure.

 ## Contributions
 Contributions are welcome.
 I use this project as a placeholder to help (and be helped by) people, which is all about the open community.
 So please feel free to make any PR (Pull Request).